freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/09-information-security/python-for-penetration-testing/developing-an-nmap-scanner-part-2.md

 dashedName: developing-an-nmap-scanner-part-2
 ---

-# --questions--
+# --preguntas--

 ## --text--

-¿Cuál de las siguientes opciones le permite buscar puertos UDP entre 21 a 443?
+Which of the following allows you to scan for UDP ports between 21 to 443?

 ## --answers--